martin-eden/Embedded_Crafts/ReadMe.md

 (2016 .. )

-Look into specific directories, some (will) have their own ReadMe's.
+Look into specific directories, they have their own ReadMe's.

 Firmware for physical projects is in "Ships".
 More generic code in "Parts".